 Additionally, your security concerns are also related to how highly regulated your industry is.
 It means taking into account any compliance, regulatory, and GDPR considerations.

-Every business is unique, and so are its integration requirements.
-Having an integration solution that addresses all of them is like icing on the cake.
-Flexible customizations, control over what information is passed between systems and how incoming information is interpreted, covering unique business cases and highly specialized integration scenarios all must be looked out for while choosing a solution.
+Flexible customizations, control over what information is passed between systems and how incoming information is interpreted, covering unique business cases and highly specialized integration scenarios, all must be looked out for while choosing a solution.

 Adopting IT in business comes with a cost associated with it.
 So, when it comes to getting good returns on your investment, it’s important to make the right choice.